sadigurs/sadigurs.github.io/_posts/2023-07-05-telegram-bot.md

 ## So what does the bot do?

 The bot allows you to play against the computer, at levels ranging from making random moves to the best chess engine in the world - Stockfish.
-The game is played in a textual way only with the help of writing the moves in the chat.
-Of course, but if necessary there is an option to "take a look" at the board.
+The game is played in a textual way only by writing the moves in the chat.
+But if necessary there is an option to "take a peek" at the board, I won't judge you.

 ## Features